d-bl/GroundForge-help/docs/index.md

 Where two pairs come together, there is usually a square or diamond.
 Follow the ![(i)](/GroundForge/images/information-icon.png) for the colors these blobs can take and the meaning of these colors.
 Follow the ![swatches](/GroundForge/images/swatches.png) image to download an enumeration of the symbols in this particular pattern.
-You can also hover over a blob for the meaning.
+You can also hover over a stitch for the meaning.
 This system of color coding can distinguish 147 different stitches, the traditional color coding can distinguish only about half a dozen.